trustyai-explainability/trustyai-explainability/explainability-service/docs/metrics_onboarding.md

 # Metrics Onboarding Guide

-## New Metric Category
-To add a new metric category (i.e., adding a metric that does not exist in the current metric taxonomy), follow these steps
+To add a new metric/metriccategory (i.e., adding a metric that does not exist in the current metric taxonomy), follow these steps.
+See the `fairness/group` and `identity` metric packages for examples.

 #### 1: Metric Request Payloads
 * Create a package `payloads/metrics/{$taxonomy/path}`.